B-STaR: Monitoring and Balancing Exploration and Exploitation in Self-Taught Reasoners: Main Experiments

 \subsection{Setup}

 We evaluate \bs's effectiveness in enhancing self-improvement for mathematical problem-solving, coding challenges and commonsense reasoning.
 Our evaluation compares several baseline methods: STaR/ResT-EM ~\citep{zelikman2022star,singh2023beyond}, Iterative RFT, and Online RFT~\citep{shao2024deepseekmath}.
-The STaR/ResT-EM approach involves multiple iterations, where each iteration samples from the latest policy model but resets and retrains the model from scratch.
-In contrast, Iterative RFT builds on each previous iteration by inheriting the checkpoint and resuming training from that point.
-Online RFT goes a step further by not only inheriting the checkpoint but also the optimizer state and learning rate schedule, ensuring a smoother transition across iterations.
 Additionally, we implement these methods with two types of reward function: "without RM" (Answer) and "with RM" (Answer+PRM), as described in \textsection\ref{sec:case_study}.
-We also provide detailed experimental setup in Appendix ~\ref{sec:main_setup}.
+We also provide detailed baseline methods and experimental setup in Appendix ~\ref{sec:main_setup}.

-For mathematical problem-solving, we use the Mistral-7B model as our base and conduct SFT on the MATH training dataset for three epochs.
-The first epoch serves as the starting point for the model's self-improvement phase.
-During this phase, we use Pass@1, Pass@K-S, and Reward@K-S metrics to track changes in the performance and model's exploration and exploitation capabilities.
-On coding challenges, we follow ~\citet{singh2023beyond} and adopt the APPS~\citep{hendrycks2021measuring} dataset for both training and testing.
-We use Llama-3-8B~\citep{dubey2024llama} as our base model,\footnote{We do not use Mistral-7B as in the math domain because we found it performs poorly on coding tasks.} keeping the rest of the settings consistent with those of the math domain.
-We do not apply reward models to the coding task and instead use unit tests as the binary reward, which means only the sampling temperature is automatically adjusted in \bs.

-For commonsense reasoning, following~\citet{pang2024iterative}, we conduct experiments on ARC-Challenge~\citep{clark2018think}, a dataset consisting of multiple-choice science questions designed to evaluate commonsense reasoning beyond mathematics and coding challenges.
-We start with the Mistral-7b-instruct model and omit the SFT stage due to the absence of the CoT data for this dataset.
-Other configurations, such as sample size and temperature, are the same as those used in the coding tasks.
-The ground-truth answer serves as the binary reward, and we report only Pass@1 results for the ARC-Challenge dataset.
-Given the constrained response space inherent to multiple-choice questions, Pass@K and Pass@K-S metrics (where $K>1$) yield no additional insights and are therefore excluded.